 - Meet with your UST academic advisor!
 Click on the link in the email you received to easily go to BHS and schedule a time that works best for you.
 You will discuss a list of appropriate courses that are relevant to the major(s) you are considering/pursuing.
 If you cannot find the email, you can go directly to BHS to schedule an appointment.

 - Your list of classes most likely will not be exact; it might list breadth requirements, for which you can choose specific courses to fulfill.
 To do this, use Courses Search.
 You can select specific breadth categories to search within, you can also select whether you only want to see ones that also fulfill the Multicultural requirement, and you can read descriptions of the courses which will include pre- and co-requisites, section/course restrictions, etc.

 - Please note that you cannot use Blue Hen Planner for winter/summer sessions.
-For winter, instead just add courses individually and directly on WebReg.
+For summer, instead just add courses individually and directly on WebReg.